cilium/cilium/Documentation/concepts/terminology.rst

 Cilium makes application containers available on the network by assigning them IP addresses.
-Multiple application containers can share the same IP address; a typical example for this model is a Kubernetes `Pod`.
+Multiple application containers can share the same IP address; a typical example for this model is a Kubernetes :term:`Pod`.
 All application containers which share a common address are grouped together in what Cilium refers to as an endpoint.